Stray Kids: 2021: Kingdom: Legendary War and Noeasy

-At the 2020 Mnet Asian Music Awards, it was announced that Stray Kids would join Ateez and The Boyz on the inaugural season of Kingdom: Legendary War, a Mnet boy-group competition show; BtoB, iKon, and SF9 were later also confirmed as participants.
+At the 2020 Mnet Asian Music Awards, it was announced that Stray Kids would join Ateez and the Boyz on the inaugural season of Kingdom: Legendary War, an Mnet boy-group competition show; BtoB, iKon, and SF9 were later also confirmed as participants.
 On May 28, 2021, Stray Kids released a song titled "Wolfgang" for the final round of the competition, which charted at number 138 on the main Gaon Digital Chart, the band's first appearance on that chart.
 The band won the program on June 3, earning them their own reality show and a Kingdom Week special show.

 Stray Kids collaborated with Alesso (pictured) and Corsak in "Going Dumb".

-Stray Kids held its first official fan meeting, Stray Kids 1st #LoveStay 'SKZ-X', on February 20, 2021, via V Live; and its first Japanese fan meeting—STAYing Home Meeting—for the first anniversary of their Japanese debut on March 18.
+Stray Kids held its first official fan meeting, Stray Kids 1st #LoveStay 'SKZ-X', on February 20, 2021, via V Live, and its first Japanese fan meeting—STAYing Home Meeting—for the first anniversary of their Japanese debut on March 18.
 The group worked with Swedish producer Alesso and Chinese DJ Corsak on the Korean version of the song "Going Dumb" for PUBG Mobile, which was released on March 19.
 The song debuted at number 13 on Billboards Hot Dance/Electronic Songs, the group's first appearance on that chart.

 Stray Kids unexpectedly released the third single for their Mixtape Project, "Mixtape: Oh", on June 26 without any prior announcement.
 It debuted at number one on the Billboard World Digital Song Sales chart, their first number one on that chart.
-The group released their second studio album Noeasy on August 23, 2021.
-It debuted at number one on the Gaon Album Chart, selling over 1.1 million copies as of August 2021 and being certified million by the KMCA, making Stray Kids the first JYP Entertainment act to sell more than one million copies of an album.
-The album's lead single "Thunderous" peaked at number 33 on the Gaon Digital Chart and at number 80 on the Billboard Global 200, earning six wins on South Korean music programs.
+The group released their second studio album, Noeasy, on August 23, 2021.
+It debuted at number one on the Gaon Album Chart, selling over 1.1 million copies as of August 2021 and being certified million by the KMCA, making Stray Kids the first JYPE act to sell more than one million copies of an album.
+The album's lead single, "Thunderous", peaked at number 33 on the Gaon Digital Chart and at number 80 on the Billboard Global 200, earning six wins on South Korean music programs.
 The accompanying music video on YouTube reached 100 million views in 55 days after release, the group's fifth and fastest video to reach this mark.

-The group released its second Japanese single "Scars"/"Thunderous (Japanese ver.)" on October 13.
+The group released its second Japanese single, "Scars"/"Thunderous (Japanese ver.)", on October 13.
 The single charted at number two on the Oricon Singles Chart and the Billboard Japan Hot 100, selling over 180,000 CD copies.
 A Christmas-themed "special holiday" album titled Christmas EveL was released on November 29, including the title track and "Winter Falls" as lead singles.
 It peaked atop the Gaon Album Chart, selling over 743,000 copies in 2021, and the KMCA certified it double platinum.
 Stray Kids concluded the year with the digital release of SKZ2021, a compilation album that includes re-recorded versions of earlier songs and the Korean version of "Scars", on December 23.